duartebianca/duartebianca/README.md

 ### Hey, I'm Bianca Duarte Santos! 👋
 - 🖥️ I'm a Computer Engineering student at CIn-UFPE.
 - 📚 I love learning from books, text content and hands-on projects.
 I believe that the best way to learn is through real-world applications.
+- Currently, I am engaged in undergraduate research at GPRT (Grupo de Pesquisa em Redes e Telecomunicações), focusing on the application of data science methodologies within the context of 5G technology.
 - 💚 I worked as a Data Specialist at CITi-UFPE until June 2023.
 - 🦋 My biggest passion, besides Data, is education.
 You can check out my experiences on LinkedIn and let me share knowledge with you on Instagram.
 <div>